-Pan de Maiz (Dominican Cornbread) can be served with cocoa as a snack or as dessert.
-It is very popular in the Dominican Republic, and for a good reason.
+Pan de maiz (cornbread in Spanish) is a dense cake made with cornmeal, that can be served with cocoa as a snack or as dessert.
+It is very popular in the Dominican Republic, and for a very good reason.

+The biggest confusion about this very easy cornbread recipe is about cornmeal, and what it is.
 Cornmeal is finely-ground dry corn (maize).
-It's called harina de maiz in Spanish, a not quite literal translation.
+Cornmeal is called harina de maiz in Spanish, a not quite literal translation.
 On top of that if you study the supermarket aisle you will find several products labeled "cornmeal", and they don't all look the same.

 The cornmeal that is equivalent to the Dominican "harina de maiz", and that we use throughout our sites, is not the coarse one that is used in some Southern US cuisines, neither is it the fine one used in Venezuelan cachapas, for example.
 Both would produce results far from the intended ones.
 So how do we solve this dilemma?